AleemS7/homelab/azure-setup/azure-networking.md

   Needed to allow inbound RDP or SSH in both the **Network Security Group** and the VM’s firewall.
 - **Minimal VM Size**
   B1s can be laggy for Windows; sometimes I used Linux or upscaled to B2s.
-- **Public IP Exposure**
-  Real IP is shown in some screenshots.
-If still active, consider obfuscating it.

 ## Lessons Learned